 Timed-Entry Tickets into Super Nintendo World

-In order to enter Super Nintendo World without paying for an Express Pass, you’ll need a free entry ticket.
+To enter Super Nintendo World without paying for an Express Pass, you’ll need a free entry ticket.
 There are two types of tickets- Area Timed Entry and Standby Entry.
 Let’s take a quick look at them.

 Area Timed Entry Ticket